by-jp/www.byjp.me/content/calendar/lse-library-archives/the-radical-left.md

 attending: [jp, yvette]
 ---

+It's a drop-in event, so we'll probably end up going after work at ~17:30.

 > Join us for an early evening sneak peek at the archives related to the radical left.
 >
 > Drop in to see some of our flagship collections on the theme of the early development of the British Left.
 On display will be items from anti-fascist activism, the Independent Labour Party, the Social Democratic Federation, anarchism, strikes, protests, and much more!